October 5th, 2024:

 The Eyebrow

 I got a cold dose of reality when I started digging into this repair.
 I thought the rust was minor, but that's not what I found when I started working on it.
-A bit of wire brushing tells all.
-Amidst the clouds of white dust it turns out there was thick layer of Bondo simply smeared right over the rust.
+A bit of archaeology tells all.
+I started wire wheeling the area, and amidst the clouds of white dust my eyes beheld an emerging canyon of rust.

 Here's what it looked like after stripping: